yakshaving-art/hurrdurr/README.md

 The idiotic for herder.

-Manages group acls, slowly and embarrassingly ineffectively, yet does the jerb.
+Manages user, group and project acls, slowly and embarrassingly ineffectively, yet does the jerb.

 ## Usage